MBApplications/application-at-tui-cruises/README.md

 # Remarks (PLEASE READ)
 Unfortunately, I'm very busy at the moment and had to ignore the important aspects listed under "To-Do and Improvements for Next Time".
 The data are super-interesting and I have a lot of ideas.
 Moreover, I would present the results on a web-UI (with Dash and Django), e.g. as shown here: <br>
 https://dash.gallery/dash-opioid-epidemic/ <br>
-I have already done that in my last job...Hope, that the here presented work is still sufficient for a personal conversation, looking forward hearing from you.
+I have already done that in my last job...Hope, that the here presented work is still sufficient for a personal conversation, looking forward to hearing from you.

 # Table of Contents